Teplitsa/Leyka/README.txt

 10. Google Analytics events

 == Changelog ==
+= 3.3 =
+* New: the Donors management features added.
+* New: from now on the plugin activation procedure will run only on plugin activation.
+* Fix: the bug of multiple CP recurring donations, presumably, fixed.
+* Fix: wizards markup fixes.
+* Fix: now gateways commissions are saved correctly for fresh installations.
+* Fix: small bugfixes.
+* Tweak: admin JS partly refactored, it's volume decreased.

 = 3.2.3 =
 * New: the plugin Dashboard design renewed.
 * New: now Donors accounts are created even on non-initial recurring donations, if needed.